Frequently Asked Questions

 IRAs and Retirement Accounts

-We’re working on having all of your accounts live under one email address, but we’re not quite finished with this feature yet.
-If this is something you’re very interested in, please don’t hesitate to reach out to us so we can prioritize your needs!
+This will allow you to create multiple accounts using a single email address.
+We’re working on making it so all of your accounts can live under one email address, but we’re not quite finished with this feature yet.

 No. Internal Revenue Code Section 4975 prohibits borrowing from your IRA.

-There is no legal distinction between a traditional IRA and a self-directed IRA.
-While traditional, Roth, SEP and other IRAs can all be “self-directed” (meaning you choose what to invest in), most brokerages and custodians don’t allow investments in alternative assets—assets not publicly-traded and therefore illiquid.
-With the Alto IRA, investors gain maximum control and flexibility to invest their IRA in assets they know and understand, like startups, real estate and more.
+There is no legal distinction between a conventional IRA and a self-directed IRA.
+While traditional, Roth, SEP, and other IRAs can all be “self-directed” (meaning you choose what to invest in), most brokerages and custodians don’t allow investments in alternative assets—assets not publicly traded and often illiquid.
+The Alto IRA gives you the control and flexibility to invest in assets you know and understand.

-Total annual contribution limits for Individual Retirement Accounts are set by the IRS.
-The limits for the 2020 tax year are $6,000 for individuals under 50 years of age, and $7,000 for those over 50 years of age and individuals who are eligible for the $1,000 “catch-up” contribution.
-More information can be found on the IRS website here.
+Total annual contribution limits for individual retirement accounts are set by the IRS.
+For traditional and Roth self-directed IRAs, the 2022 tax year limit is $6,000 for individuals under 50 years of age, and $7,000 for those over 50 years of age.
+The IRS increased traditional and Roth contribution limits to $6,500 (and $7,500 for those 50 and older) for 2023.
+SEP IRA contribution limits are considerably higher but depend on several key factors.
+More information can be found on the IRS website here

-An RMD is the required amount that traditional IRA, and owners and qualified plan participants must start distributing from their retirement accounts by April 1 following the year that they turn 70½.
+An RMD is the required amount that traditional IRA, and owners and qualified plan participants, must start distributing from their retirement accounts by April 1 following the year that they turn 73.
 RMD amounts must then be withdrawn every year after.
-Generally, RMDs apply only to traditional, SEP and SIMPLE IRAs—not Roth IRAs.
+Generally, RMDs apply only to traditional, SEP, and SIMPLE IRAs—not Roth IRAs.

 Your RMD is based on your age, your IRA’s previous year account balance, and a “life expectancy factor” that is provided by the IRS.
 The institution(s) where you hold your account(s) can calculate your RMD.
-Institutions cannot see, however, all the IRAs that you may hold in other places, so, ultimately, it’s your responsibility to determine the total RMD amount for all of your accounts.
+Institutions cannot, however, see IRAs you may hold in other places, so ultimately, it is your responsibility to determine the total RMD for all of your accounts.

 Yes, there are restrictions, but not many.
 The Internal Revenue Code makes those distinctions.
-In general, as long as an investor doesn’t purchase life insurance, collectibles, coins, real estate that is designated for personal use or engage in a prohibited transaction involving a disqualified person (your direct ancestors and/or descendants), then an investment is possible.
+In general, as long as an investor doesn’t purchase life insurance, collectibles, coins, real estate that is designated for personal use, or engage in a prohibited transaction involving a disqualified person (your spouse, direct ancestors, and/or descendants), then an investment is possible.